 Temporary total disability is just one form of workers' compensation benefit available to employees in California.
 Other types of benefits include:

-5. Vocational Rehabilitation: Assistance with job retraining or placement for workers who cannot return to their previous occupation due to a permanent disability.
+Vocational RehabilitationServices that help individuals with disabilities prepare for, obtain, and maintain employment.: Assistance with job retraining or placement for workers who cannot return to their previous occupation due to a permanent disability.

 Facing a work-related injury or illness can be daunting, but understanding your rights and options regarding temporary total disability in California can make a world of difference.
 Remember, when in doubt, it's always a good idea to seek the advice of a knowledgeable workers' compensation attorney.
 They can help guide you through the process, ensuring you receive the benefits you're entitled to while focusing on healing.